bartroeters/SkillForge/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## Explanation of "resources\js\helpers\get-formatted-content.ts"
-`getVisibleItemIds()` allows for looping over foreign ID's as a property of any one Object, that has a many-to-many-relationship with any other Object, that the foreign ID's are a primary key of .

-The function takes three parameters:

-1 `items`: An array of foreign IDs.
-2 `id`: The ID of the Object, that has the foreign ID's as a property.
-3 `numOfVisibleItems`: The number of foreign IDs that are visible when `showAllContent` is set to false.

-The purpose of `resources\js\helpers\get-formatted-content.ts` is twofold.
-Firstly it is to allow looping over foreign id's of Objects in many to many relationships easily.
-Secondly it is to provide functionality to hide some of the content within the loop.

-The code works properly and is concise, however the loop only works for many-to-many relationships.
-Looping over any other property of an Object is not possible with the code as it is currently written.

-Small issues
-* Toast messages do not look good.

 Git commands
 * open gitbash in windows of in vscode terminal
 * ga evt. naar je project-map als je daar nog niet in zit